Asaayu/integrated-voice-control-system/workshop/description/english.md

 Confirm your operating system and PC meet all mod requirements.
 Report any persisting issues you encounter in the comments or discussion section.

+[b]Debug Mode[/b]:
+Should you run into an issue and would like to view debug information about the mod, you can enable the mods debug mode by toggling on the [b]Debug Mode[/b] option in the Arma 3 launcher's parameters.
+This will create a console window when the mod is loaded that will display all debug information.
+[b]Note:[/b] The console window will trigger the game to close if it is closed while the game is running, it will also halt game execution if text is selected in the console window.

+[b]Multiplayer[/b]:
-[b]Note:[/b] This mod is built for single-player gameplay.
+This mod is built for single-player gameplay.
 Multiplayer usage or heavily scripted missions may cause unexpected behavior and for missions to break.

-[b]Related Microsoft Support Articles:[/b]
+[b]Troubleshooting Related Microsoft Support Articles:[/b]
 - [b][url=https://support.microsoft.com/windows/use-voice-recognition-in-windows-83ff75bd-63eb-0b6c-18d4-6fae94050571]Use Voice Recognition in Windows[/url][/b]
 - [b][url=https://support.microsoft.com/windows/language-packs-for-windows-a5094319-a92d-18de-5b53-1cfc697cfca8]Language Packs for Windows[/url][/b]